adoptium/ci-jenkins-pipelines/docs/ARCHITECTURE.md

 #### Pipeline Jobs

-These are the initial scripts that are the top level jobs that are invoked, this in turn invokes the downstream build jobs for each configuration/platform then coordinates deploying the results to Github.
+These are the initial scripts that are the top level jobs that are invoked, this in turn invokes the downstream build jobs for each configuration/platform then coordinates deploying the results to GitHub.
 The majority of the code that defines this stage is contained within [build_base_file.groovy](https://github.com/adoptium/temurin-build/blob/master/pipelines/build/common/build_base_file.groovy).

 #### Indiviual Build Jobs